 Does Noom Work?

 I am a Noom success story, it worked for me.
 I lost 35 pounds in 5 months.
 I don’t know if it’ll work for you, but I really liked the program and most importantly it fit my personality.
 There were a few things that were stacked in my favor that helped me be successful (which I talk about below); however, each person is different.
 I’m obviously not making guarantees, but you really have little to lose to try it.
+And you can just start out on the free trial for 2 weeks and see what you think with absolutely nothing to lose!

 I filled out the initial information form for Noom (they require everyone to do this), and I put down my goal weight of 147 lbs (a loss of 25 lbs for me).
 It spit out an answer telling me I could reach that goal weight in 4 months using Noom – I laughed out loud…like a full on belly laugh.
 I thought the whole thing was a total scam – there was no way I was going to lose 25 pounds in 4 months.

 I signed up for the free trial just to see what magic Kool-Aid they were trying to sell.
+I basically started the program because I sort of wanted to prove them wrong…which is really weird.
+But we are all motivated in different ways!

 By April I had lost 25 lbs.
 I lost another 8 in April/May.
 So overall, I lost about 35 lbs.